davidpet/snippets/cpp/Collections/011 - Aggregate functions (max, min, etc.) - explanation.md

 The `count` function is used to count the occurrences of a specific element in a vector.
 It takes a range and the element to count.

 These are just a few examples of the aggregate functions provided by the STL.
 There are many more such functions available, such as `find` (to find an element), `sort` (to sort the elements), `reverse` (to reverse the elements), etc.

+NOTE: functions in `<algorithm>` take iterators not by type but by protocol, which means pointers work too.
+That means you can use them on __arrays__ as well!
+Don't worry - the end iterator (pointer) will not be dereferenced.